Stailah/Stailah/README.md

-- 👋 Hi, I’m @Stailah
+- 👋 Hi, I’m Joan.
-- 👀 I’m interested in web development, WordPress, Elementor and tech.
+- 👀 I’m interested in Web Development, WordPress, Elementor, Engineering and tech.
 - 🌱 I’m currently working as a Webmaster.
 I love coding, and I want to work as a Front-end, Back-end or FullStack web developer.

 <!---